 2. BPPV often develops very suddenly.
 BPPV typically occurs without provocation, seemingly out of nowhere.
 According to one report in the Canadian Medical Association Journal, 50 to 70 per cent of BPPV cases are idiopathic, meaning without substantiated cause.
 This sudden onset is the way people usually discover that they have vertigo.
 Their first experience of the condition is often when they roll over in bed, says Shortt.

+3. BPPV can be mistaken for a stroke.
 Some common symptoms of BPPV – nausea, dizziness, light-headedness and loss of balance – are also signs of stroke.
 However, "there is no physiological connection between the two," says Shortt.
 "BPPV tends to come and go, and symptoms last only about 30 seconds, whereas stroke symptoms are continuous."

 Page 1 of 24.
 BPPV can be diagnosed and successfully treated.
 To determine which side of the brain is responsible, a physiotherapist has the person wear special goggles that simulate darkness and track eye movement.
 The direction in which his or her eyes move indicates which ear canal is involved.